-As of March 31, 2014, Russell C. Horowitz, Ethan A. Caldwell and Peter Christothoulou, our executive officer founders, beneficially owned 100% of the outstanding shares of our Class A common stock, which shares represented 81% of the combined voting power of all outstanding shares of our capital stock.
-These executive officer founders together control 83% of the combined voting power of all outstanding shares of our capital stock.
-The holders of our Class A common stock and Class B common stock have identical rights except that the holders of our Class B common stock are entitled to one vote per share, while holders of our Class A common stock are entitled to twenty-five votes per share on all matters to be voted on by stockholders.
+As of September 30, 2014, Russell C. Horowitz, Ethan A. Caldwell and Peter Christothoulou, our executive officer founders, beneficially owned 100% of the outstanding shares of our Class A common stock, which shares represented 78% of the combined voting power of all outstanding shares of our capital stock.
+The holders of our Class A common stock have identical rights except that the holders of our Class B common stock are entitled to twenty-five votes per share on all matters to be voted on by stockholders.
 This concentration of control could be disadvantageous to our other stockholders with interests different from those of these executive officer founders.
 This difference in the voting rights of our Class A common stock and Class B common stock could adversely affect the price of our Class B common stock to the extent that investors or any potential future purchaser of our shares of Class B common stock give greater value to the superior voting rights of our Class A common stock.
 Further, as long as these executive officer founders have a controlling interest, they will continue to be able to elect all or a majority of our board of directors and generally be able to determine the outcome of all corporate actions requiring stockholder approval.
 As a result, these executive officer founders will be in a position to continue to control all fundamental matters affecting our company, including any merger involving, sale of substantially all of the assets of, or change in control of, our company.
-The ability of these executive officer founders to control our company may result in our Class B common stock trading at a price lower than the price at which such stock would trade if these executive officer founders did not have a controlling interest in us.
-This control may deter or prevent a t
+The ability of these executive officer founders to control which such stock would trade if these executive officer founders did not have a controlling interest in us.
+This control may deter or prevent a third party from acquiring us which could adversely affect the market price of our Class B common stock.